 Tobi’s treats are in the drawer above his food cabinet.
 Please give him no more than two a day, and ideally not when he’s meowing for food - we don’t want to reward food-begging behavior.

-Tobi has a total of 3 bowls to eat from.
-He eats less when eating out of a bowl with dried food residue or too much of his own fur in it, so change bowls often.
-Scrape any dried food into garbage.
+Tobi has a total of 4 bowls to eat from.
+He eats less when eating out of a bowl with dried food residue or too much of his own fur in it, so change bowls once a day.
+Scrape any dried food into the garbage, as excess food bits in the sink/dishwasher drainage may spawn unwanted visitors.
 Wash it in the